Funai: History

-Funai was founded by Tetsuro Funai, the son of a sewing machine manufacturer.
+Funai was established by Tetsuro Funai, whose father was a sewing machine manufacturer.
 During the 1950s before the company was formed, Funai produced sewing machines and was one of the first Japanese makers to enter the United States retail market.
 Then, the introduction of transistor technology had begun to change the face of the electronics market.
 The Funai company was formed, Tetsuro Funai became CEO for 47 years and a US dollar billionaire, and the first actual products produced were the transistor radios.

 In 1980, Funai launched a sales and manufacturing subsidiary in Germany.
 Funai also developed the Compact Video Cassette (CVC) format in the same year, a joint development with Technicolor, trying to compete with VHS and Betamax.
 Sales were poor and not well-received due to ongoing VHS vs. Beta war, and the CVC format was abandoned a few years later.

 Funai introduced an arcade laserdisc video game, Interstellar, at Tokyo's Amusement Machine Show (AM Show) in September 1983.
 It demonstrated the use of pre-rendered 3D computer graphics.
 The game made its North American debut at the Amusement & Music Operators Association (AMOA) show in October 1983.

 Funai began to see rising sales of the VHS format, so in 1984, Funai released its first VHS video cassette player (VP-1000) for the worldwide market, while ordering all transport chassis mechanisms from Shintom for quick and efficient production.
 VHS format quickly became more popular and won the war against Beta format, due to Funai's unique on-time delivery for supplying rental VHS players for the porn-film industry and viewers.
 By 1990, Funai became the largest 2-head mono VHS video cassette recorder (VCR) manufacturer in Japan.

 In 1991, a U.S. sales subsidiary was established in New Jersey, and it began to sell cathode ray tube (CRT) televisions.
 In 1992, Funai canceled its contract from Shintom, due to the rising cost of VCR chassis mechanism and the expensive Japanese labor, and decided to build its own lower-cost chassis mechanism instead overseas.
-This creative move dramatically boosted up profits and reduced VCR prices down fast.
-Funai developed a new, permanent strategy in 1993 by opening two new state-of-the-art factories in China, which transferred all VHS VCRs production out from Japan.
+This innovative decision significantly increased profits and rapidly drove down VCR prices.
+In 1993, Funai adopted a long-term strategy by opening two advanced factories in China, shifting all VHS VCR production out of Japan.
 By 1997, Funai became the first manufacturer to sell a new VHS VCR below $100 for the North American market, while the Philips Magnavox brand they produced for was the best-seller.
 Quickly, Tetsuro Funai, the founder, became Japan's first US dollar billionaire electronic CEO.
 Later, the DVD technology was formed, and by 2001, Funai sold its first DVD player for less than $100.
 By then, Funai's U.S. subsidiary had relocated to Torrance, California.
 Today, Funai is one of the world's largest producers of DVD players, and is now one of the major suppliers of electronics to Wal-Mart on Black Friday.